 3. Dakine SUP Coiled Calf Leash – Editor’s Choice

 - Thickness: 5 millimeters

 - High-quality urethane Dura-Cord, molded neoprene cuff, Posi-Lock hook & loop closure, one-inch detachable rail saver, marine-grade stainless-steel swivels

 Dakine is one of the most trusted brands when it comes to any kind of board sports equipment.
 Proudly serving for 35 years in the business, their Stand-Up Paddleboard Coiled Leash is the go-to leash for every experienced paddler.

-This leash comes with both for the calf and ankle, so you can choose which one you would prefer.
-Its cord is made with the highest quality urethane material to ensure you it will not break immediately upon surfing the waves.
+This leash comes with both the calf and ankle, so you can choose which one you would prefer.
+Its cord is made with the highest quality urethane material to ensure it will not break immediately upon surfing the waves.
 With their specially molded neoprene cuff, you will even forget that you are wearing the leash.